ndrplz/lesser-known-python/README.md

 **I code in Python a lot, and from time to time I learn something new that makes me exclaim "*Wow!
 That's cool!
 I wonder how I didn't know that before!*".
 The goal of this repository is to collect these kind of discoveries.**

 Although the features collected here may not be widely known, they are supposed to be potentially useful in your day-to-day work (and mine too!).
 The goal is *not* to collect tricks or surprising behaviors that make you ask yourself "WTF is going on here?".
-If this is what you were looking for this is not the right place, but I can recommend you the amazing [wtfpython](https://github.com/satwikkansal/wtfpython) repository.
+If this is what you were looking for this is not the right place, but I can recommend you to spend some time on the amazing [wtfpython](https://github.com/satwikkansal/wtfpython) repository.

 ## Index